 All electronic documents must be retained by U.S organizations, which extends to email, in case the information is required by the courts. eDiscovery requests often require large volumes of data to be provided for use in lawsuits and the failure to provide the data can land an organization in serious trouble.
-Not only are heavy fines issued, organizations can face criminal proceedings if certain data are deleted.
+Failure to present the requested email can result in hefty fines, sanctions and reputational damage.

 For decades, U.S organizations have been required to store documents.
 Document retention laws are included in numerous legislative acts such as the Civil Rights Act of 1964, the Executive Order 11246 of 1965, the Freedom of Information Act of 1967, the Occupational Safety and Health Act of 1970, and the Reform and Control Act of 1986 to name but a few; however, just over a decade ago, data retention laws in the United States were updated to expand the definition of documents to include electronic communications such as emails and email attachments.

-To improve awareness of the many different email retention laws in the United States, a summary has been detailed below.
+To improve awareness of the many different email retention laws in the United States, a summary of the minimum email retention periods have been included below as a guide.
 Please bear in mind that this is for information purposes only and does not constitute legal advice.
-For legal advice on data retention laws in the United States, we recommend you consult your legal representatives.
 Industry and federal electronic data and email retention laws in the United States are also subject to change.
 Up to date information should be obtained from your legal team.

 What are the Different Email Retention Laws in the United States?

-As you can see from the list below, there are several federal and industry-specific email retention laws in the United States.
-These laws apply to emails received and sent, and include internal as well as external emails.
+As you can see from the list below, there are several federal and industry-specific laws applying to email retention in the United States.
+These email retention regulations apply to emails received and sent, and include internal as well as external emails and email attachments.